uviclibraries/html-css/act-1.md

 ## Create a directory and your first HTML file

-Windows
-- First we are going to create a new folder by clicking on **file explorer**
+- First we are going to create a new folder by clicking on **file explorer** for Windows users
 - Select your **Desktop** and then right click to select **New** and then toggle to slect **New Folder**
 - If you are using a Mac, right click on your desktop, select **New Folder**
 - Name your folder as follows: `html_workshop`.